 Partner with Student Organizations

-With 22 student clubs and organizations, the Carlson School offers many ways to connect with a diverse group of students.
+With over 40 student clubs and organizations, the Carlson School offers many ways to connect with a diverse group of students.
 Engage a student organization to build a presence on campus: Companies can sponsor a club event, speak at a meeting, host a site visit, or plan another activity.
 Reach out to a club directly or contact the Undergraduate Business Career Center to find the student organization that is the best match for your recruiting needs.

 Plan a Networking Event